rhel-labs/learn-katacoda/imagebuilder-cli/step4.md

 grooming to put this into the command for you to run.
 Alternatively, you could have copy/pasted from the output of your status from the previous step.

-Now that the machine image is available, mount the disk image into your directory tree at the /mnt mountpoint.
+Now that the machine image is available locally, mount the disk image into your directory tree at the /mnt mountpoint.
+For this we will use mount the qcow2 image as a network block device (NBD).

+Load the kernel NBD module
+`modprobe nbd`{{execute}}

+Attach a qcow2 virtual image file that was downloaded into the current directory

-`mount -o loop $(composer-cli compose status | head -n1 | cut -f1 -d" ")-filesystem.img /mnt`{{execute}}
+`qemu-nbd --connect=/dev/nbd0 $(composer-cli compose status | head -n1 | cut -f1 -d" ")-disk.qcow2`{{execute}}

-In an earlier step, you chose to build an ext4-filesystem type image, which is why this mount command works.
-If you chose a different output type, you may need to use other utilities to access the contents of the machine image, such as qemu-img, or others.
-The machine image file included the UUID of the compose transaction, so we added a bit of embedded command execution to grab that data programmatically keeping the above command 'clickable'.
+Find the virtual machine partition so that we can mount it

+`fdisk /dev/nbd0 -l`{{execute}}

+Mount the partition to some mountpoint (/mnt)

+`mount /dev/nbd0p1 /mnt/somepoint/`{{execute}}

 Temporarily change the root directory of the bash shell to be the directory holding the contents of your machine image.